Drishya 2: Plot

 After the trio bribes him with a sum of ₹5 lakh, Annappa reveals Rajendra's presence at the then-unfinished police station on the night of 3 August.
 Armed with Annappa's revelations, the authorities raid the police station, eventually unearthing a human skeleton.
 Concurrently, Rajendra, having noticed the events through his CCTV cameras (which he had set up around the police station), seemingly gives up.

 Armed with the discovery of the human remains, Prathap, Roopa, and Chandrasekhar summons Rajendra's family for an informal investigation.
 Rajendra, Seetha, Shreya and Sindhu manage to maintain their alibi.
-However, Roopa reveals a voice-recording of Seetha's earlier confession to Saritha; the police had bugged the family residence earlier.
+However, Roopa reveals a voice recording of Seetha's earlier confession to Savitha; the police had bugged the family residence earlier.
 Having exposed the family, Roopa turns to question Sindhu, resulting in the latter having another epileptic seizure.

-Distraught, Rajendra falsely confesses that he was the culprit in Tarun's murder.
+Distraught, Rajendra falsely confesses to Prathap that he was the culprit in Tarun's murder.
 With the police satisfied, the family is released and Rajendra ends up being arrested, but Roopa isn't satisfied as she demands that Rajendra's family be punished as well.
 Later, Rajendra is placed on trial for Tarun's murder.
 Concurrently, Vijayshankar, having learned about Rajendra's arrest, pays a visit to Prathap, Roopa and Chandrasekhar.

 He reveals that during his business collusions with Rajendra, the latter had fabricated a script for a future crime thriller, loosely based on Tarun's murder.
 He further reveals that Rajendra had published a novel, titled Drishya, based on the film script (although it was published under Vijayshankar's name, for copyright protection).
 The quartet is then informed that Rajendra had officially pleaded not guilty, with his legal defence submitting that he had been framed by the authorities, which had "misused" Drishya's plot as a means to incriminate him.

 Realizing that Rajendra's earlier confession matches with Drishya's plot, Prathap deduces that Rajendra had created the novel and the confession, as a part of a scheme to escape legal punishment.
 Even more surprising, the DNA tests conducted on the skeleton revealed that it doesn't match Tarun's DNA.
 Stunned, Vijayashankar divulges that Rajendra had fabricated an alternate climax for his film – in which the hero (Rajendra), in his bid to evade legal punishment, would procure the remains of another person of same age and sex, who had died owing to similar injuries like that of the villain by befriending the gravedigger of the cemetery where that said body had been interred.